A visit to Cougal Cascades in Currumbin Valley is low-key one of the best adventures to be had on the Gold Coast!

 Located in Main Beach, Palazzo Versace is the perfect place to stay for families and couples.

 Mid Range: Outrigger Burleigh

-The best and most affordable hotel in Burleigh Heads.
-The Outrigger is a two-minute walk from Burleigh Beach featuring an outdoor pool, hot tub and ocean views!
-The rooms are spacious, air-conditioned, equipped kitchenette, living room, private bathroom and balcony.
-Close to supermarkets, cafes, restaurants, bars and public transport.
-Perfect for couples and families.
+The best and most affordable hotel in Burleigh Heads is the Outrigger which is just a two-minute walk from Burleigh Beach and features an outdoor pool, hot tub, and ocean views!

 BEST GOLD COAST TOURS

 When visiting Currumbin Valley, here is a list of items I highly recommend bringing with you:

 Keep your cash and other valuables safe with this anti-theft hidden money wallet!

 The GRAYL GeoPress is the best reusable bottle that allows you to purify water from anywhere!